VR-25/acc/README.md

 Putting it all together in practice...

-Night/heavy-duty profile: keep capacity within 40-60% and/or voltage around ~3900 mV
+Night/heavy-duty/forever-plugged profile: keep capacity within 40-60% (e.g., acc 60 55) and/or voltage around ~3900 mV

 Day/regular profile: max capacity: 75-80% and/or voltage no higher than 4100 mV